mdn/content/files/en-us/web/http/headers/set-cookie/index.md

 The **`Set-Cookie`** HTTP response header is used to send a cookie from the server to the user agent, so that the user agent can send it back to the server later.
 To send multiple cookies, multiple **`Set-Cookie`** headers should be sent in the same response.

+> [!WARNING]
-> **Warning:** Browsers block frontend JavaScript code from accessing the `Set-Cookie` header, as required by the Fetch spec, which defines `Set-Cookie` as a [forbidden response-header name](https://fetch.spec.whatwg.org/#forbidden-response-header-name) that [must be filtered out](https://fetch.spec.whatwg.org/#ref-for-forbidden-response-header-name%E2%91%A0) from any response exposed to frontend code.
+> Browsers block frontend JavaScript code from accessing the `Set-Cookie` header, as required by the Fetch spec, which defines `Set-Cookie` as a [forbidden response-header name](https://fetch.spec.whatwg.org/#forbidden-response-header-name) that [must be filtered out](https://fetch.spec.whatwg.org/#ref-for-forbidden-response-header-name%E2%91%A0) from any response exposed to frontend code.

 For more information, see the guide on [Using HTTP cookies](/en-US/docs/Web/HTTP/Cookies).